When Can A Newborn Have A Bath? | Essential Guidelines

 The Role of Pediatricians

-Pediatricians often recommend waiting longer if there are any signs of irritation or if the umbilical cord stump hasn’t healed properly yet.
-They may also provide insights into suitable products based on your baby’s unique needs.
+Pediatricians often recommend waiting longer with full immersion if there are signs of cord irritation, drainage, or delayed healing.
+They may also provide guidance on suitable products based on your baby’s unique needs.

 Key Takeaways: When Can A Newborn Have A Bath?

-➤ Wait for the umbilical cord to fall off before bathing.
+➤ Wait for the umbilical cord to fall off before giving a regular tub bath.

-➤ First bath can be given after 1-2 weeks of age.
+➤ First full bath can often be given after 1 – 2 weeks of age.

 ➤ Use lukewarm water to ensure comfort and safety.